maeduphorne/What-in-the-world/README.md

     <br>
     + Elected to learn TypeScript in this project.
     + Self teach and utilize React-Hooks.
-    + Generated and executed project Minimum Viable Product, design and functionality requirements for entire application.
     <br>
+  + Generating and executing project Minimum Viable Product, design and functionality requirements for entire application.
-  + Effectively perform End-To-End Testing by utilizing Cypress.
+  + Effectively perform End-To-End Testing by utilizing Cypress Testing Library.
   + Continue familiarizing ourselves building responsive web apps utilizing React framework.

 ## Future features
-  + Add more questions to make application more robust
+  + Add more questions to make application more robust.
-  + Filtering Countries by region or first letter
+  + Filter Countries by region or first letter.
-  + Add interactive Map for UI to be more engaging with UX
+  + Add interactive Map for UI to be more engaging with UX.
-  + Add dynamic animation to change background images
+  + Add dynamic animation to change background images.
-  + Add score keeping functionality
+  + Add score keeping functionality.

 ## Technologies used
   + React